AryakRoy/OS-Project---Security-Analysis-of-Containerised-Applications/README.md

-# Security Analysis of Containerizd Applications
+# Security Analysis of Containerized Applications in a Virtualized Environment

 > A security analysis conducted on containerised applications in virtualised environments.